mesonbuild/meson/docs/markdown/Rust-module.md

 - It handles `include_directories`, so one doesn't have to manually convert them to `-I...`
 - It automatically sets up a depfile, making the results more reliable
+- It automatically handles assertions, synchronizing Rust and C/C++ to have the same behavior

 It takes the following keyword arguments